 Each child’s symptoms may vary.
 A child must have 2 or more of the following symptoms

-for at least at least 1 year to be diagnosed with persistent depressive disorder:
+for at least 1 year to be diagnosed with persistent depressive disorder:

-- Frequent physical complaints, such as headache, stomachache, or fatigue
+Frequent physical complaints, such as headache, stomachache, or extreme tiredness

-- Loss of interest in usual activities or activities once enjoyed
+Loss of interest in normal activities or activities once enjoyed

 Persistent depressive disorder symptoms may look like other mental health problems.

-Make sure your child sees his or her healthcare provider for a diagnosis.
+Have your child see his or her healthcare provider for a diagnosis.

 How is persistent depressive disorder diagnosed in a child?